Eric Wainaina (musician): Rising popularity

-His notable releases include "Kenya Only", a song that instantly made him Kenya's favorite modern musician.
-After the 1998 terrorist bombing in Nairobi where over 200 Kenyans died, "Kenya Only" was adopted as the unofficial song of mourning, receiving extensive radio and TV airplay nationwide.
+His notable releases include "Daima Kenya", a song that instantly made him Kenya's favorite modern musician.
+After the 1998 terrorist bombing in Nairobi where over 200 Kenyans died, "Daima Kenya" was adopted as the unofficial song of mourning, receiving extensive radio and TV airplay nationwide.
 His adaptation of a Kikuyu folk tune "Ritwa Riaku" was added to the playlist of every radio station in the nation soon after.

 Wainaina returned to the top of Kenya's musical agenda after he released "Nchi ya Kitu Kidogo" [Country of small things] (colloquial for bribe) in 2001, a song that launched his crusade against rampant corruption in the country.
 With the chart success of "Nchi ya Kitu Kidogo", Wainaina received international accolades.
 Transparency International (Kenya) supported him as an artist who would help educate people on the negativity of corruption, appointing him an ambassador.
 He was also appointed ambassador for the NGO MS Kenya, Kenya Human Rights Commission and by the Kenya National Commission on Human Rights for his commitment to fighting the abuses to justice through music.
 This anthem against corruption ("Nchi ya Kitu Kidogo") was not so highly appreciated in all quarters, however, with the government of the day putting up resistance to it by refusing to air it on the national broadcaster, Kenya Broadcasting Corporation.
 In one instance several attempts were made to keep him from performing at a national event, the Kenya Music Festival, including intimidation and attempts to switch off his microphone.

 Following the suspicious death of Father Anthony Kaiser in 2000, Wainaina was commissioned by the Mill Hill Fathers in 2003 to write a song about this.
 This became "Ukweli", a call for justice despite efforts that were being made to cover up the true nature of Father Kaiser's death, which was reported as suicide despite strong evidence to the contrary.

 In 2001, Africa Almanac.com listed him amongst the top 100 Africans of the year 2000, which included high-profile names such as Nelson Mandela, Joseph Kabila, Yash Pal Ghai, Baaba Maal and Ousmane Sembène.
 His first record, Sawa Sawa, released in 2001, remains one of the highest-selling solo albums in the country.

 Wainaina returned home from Berklee in August 2002 after his graduation with two degrees.
 He was also honored with the Jack Maher award for his exceptional performance as a songwriter.
 The annual award is given to students who have been recognized for their potential to become leaders in the international music industry.